lauravlad/lauravlad.github.io/_posts/2021-02-01-twitter_sentiment_analysis.markdown

 <a href="https://imgur.com/DZT3iIq"><img src="https://i.imgur.com/DZT3iIq.png" title="source: imgur.com" /></a>

-Delete Tweet column, we don't need it anymore.
+Delete Tweet column since we have all the information we need stored in the 'Clean_tweet' column.

 `cleaned_dataset = dataset.drop('Tweet', axis=1 )`

 <a href="https://imgur.com/CeKYwHt"><img src="https://i.imgur.com/CeKYwHt.png" title="source: imgur.com" /></a>

-Once we separate positive tweets from negative or neutral tweets we can see what are the most frequent words.
+To have fun we can separate positive tweets from negative tweets and find out what are  the most frequent words in both lists.

-Create a list of all the tweet texts.
+Create a list of all tweet texts that were labeled positive.

 ```
 positive_tweets = []